b-nroths/chi-data/proposal/proposal.md

 ## M.A.
 Thesis Proposal

 ### Research Topic
-In my paper I want to study how the network structure of Chicago's neighborhoods influence their economic development.
+In my paper, I want to study how the network structure of Chicago's neighborhoods influence their economic development.
 I will rely on theories of influence and power that have been developed and applied to subjects such as social networks, exchange networks, and even web links (PageRank).
 Part of my paper will consider if these models of power and influence can be applied in this context.
-I plan to test these models against emprical data from the Census Bureau's Longitudinal Employer-Household Dynamics (LEHD) dataset as well as other datasets available at the census block level published by the City of Chicago and other sources.
+I plan to test these models against empirical data from the Census Bureau's Longitudinal Employer-Household Dynamics (LEHD) dataset as well as other datasets available at the census block level published by the City of Chicago and other sources.

 Some topics I could cover in my paper include:
 - What is the network structure of Chicago's neighborhoods?